Bill Musselman

-William Clifford Musselman (August 13, 1940 – May 5, 2000) was an American basketball coach in the NCAA, the ABA, the WBA, the CBA, and the NBA.
-He was known for his trademark intensity, once being quoted as saying, "Defeat is worse than death because you have to live with defeat."
+William Clifford Musselman (September 13, 1940 – May 5, 2000) was an American basketball coach in the NCAA, the ABA, the WBA, the CBA, and the NBA.

 Early life

 Musselman was the second of five children.
 His father, Clifford Musselman, was an auto mechanic and band promoter.
-He had a loving and dedicated mother named Bertha (Combs) Miller who later married James Miller.
-James became Bill's father and was a big part of his life growing up.
+His mother, Bertha (Combs) Miller, later married James Miller.
 The young Musselman played basketball, football, and baseball at Wooster High School in Wooster, Ohio.
 When he graduated in 1958, he was the school's second all-time leading scorer.
-After high school, he attended Wittenberg College (now Wittenberg University) in Springfield, Ohio, where he played basketball for Ray Mears, who would later coach the University of Tennessee.
+After high school, he attended Wittenberg College (now Wittenberg University) in Springfield, Ohio, where he played basketball for Ray Mears.

 Career

 Kent State University High School

 In 1963, at the age of 23, Musselman was hired as the head men's basketball coach at Kent State University High School in Kent, Ohio.
-In Musselman's first season of coaching, the KSUHS Statesmen finished 14-5 and earned a share of the conference title.
+In Musselman's first season of coaching, the KSUHS Statesmen finished 14–5 and earned a share of the conference title.

 Ashland University (NCAA)

 In 1964, after one season of coaching high school basketball, Musselman was hired to assist with the football and basketball teams at Ashland University in Ashland, Ohio.
 In August 1965, Ashland's head basketball coach left for another coaching position.
-With only a few months before the start of the 1965-66 season, Musselman was promoted to head coach.
-In his first season, at the age of 25, he guided the Eagles to a 10-10 record.
-Over the next five seasons, Musselman's Ashland teams went 21-3, 24-6, 26-4, 23-4, and 25-3 (total: 109-20, with a .845 winning percentage).
+With only a few months before the start of the 1965–66 season, Musselman was promoted to head coach.
+In his first season, at the age of 25, he guided the Eagles to a 10–10 record.
+Over the next five seasons, Musselman's Ashland teams had a collective record of 109–20.

 While at Ashland, Musselman's teams reached the NCAA College Division Tournament (the predecessor to the current Division II and Division III Tournaments) four times and had 13 All-America players.
-His 1968-69 Ashland team allowed an NCAA-record-low 33.9 points per game, a byproduct of his relentless pursuit, at the time, of pitching shut-outs (allowing no points) while head coach.
+His 1968–69 Ashland team allowed an NCAA-record-low 33.9 points per game.